Last Updated on March 27, 2022

 “Enchanted April” (1991) is a must-see for lovers of British period drama, and there’s no better time to watch it than this time of year.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-If you enjoyed this post, be sure to see The Period Films List, with the best British period dramas, historical and costume movies and TV series sorted by era, read about The Costumes in Bridgerton here, and see the list of period dramas new on Netflix Fall 2021 here.
+If you enjoyed this post, be sure to see The Period Films List, with the best British, historical and costume dramas sorted by era.
+You’ll especially like the Best Period Dramas: Interwar Era list.